 Safari

-The safari section is the most sought by visitors, from within and outside India.
-Safari unit is an expedition to observe the free ranging captive wildlife in immersive, naturalistic exhibits in the midst of the natural forest.
-The landscape is a representation of the adjoining dry and moist deciduous forests of the Bannerghatta National Park, which is also home to a wide variety fauna which are often spotted within BBP safari range as well.
+The Safari Section is the most sought out by visitors, from within and outside India.
+The Safari unit provides a guided observation of captive wildlife within large-scale, immersive exhibits designed to replicate their natural forest ecosystems.
+The Safari region's landscape is a representation of the adjoining dry and moist deciduous forests of the Bannerghatta National Park, which is also home to a wide variety of fauna which are often spotted within BBP safari range as well.

-The safari is further subdivided into different sections and visitors get to learn and explore the safari area in protected, closed buses and jeeps which are provided by the zoo, in partnership with the Karnataka State Tourism Development Cooperation (KSTDC).
+The safari is further subdivided into different sections and visitors get to learn and explore the safari area in a protected and closed buses and jeeps which are provided by the zoo, in partnership with the Karnataka State Tourism Development Cooperation (KSTDC).

 Herbivore Safari

-The thrill of the safari starts with the Herbivore Safari, which houses mixed species belonging to the Cervidae and Bovidae family, free ranging within an area of 68 hectares, barricaded by rubble wall.
-This section was developed in before 1970’s 's but opened to public viewing during 2002.
-Species within this area includes Spotted Deer, Sambar Deer, Nilagi, Gaur and Blackbuck.
-Various feeding units are located in viewing vicinity from the safari roads to give visitors a glimpse of the co-operating feeding of different herbivore species, as they would in their natural habitat.
+The journey begins with the Herbivore Safari, a massive 68-hectare expanse enclosed by a traditional rubble wall.
+Here, diverse species of the Cervidae (deer) and Bovidae (antelope and cattle) families roam freely in a shared, naturalistic landscape.
+This section was developed before the 1970’s but opened to general public only in 2002.
+Species within this area includes the Spotted Deer, the Sambar Deer, Nilgai, Gaur and the Blackbuck.
+Various feeding units are located in the viewing vicinity from the safari roads to provide the visitors with a glimpse of the communal feeding of different herbivore species, as they would in their natural habitat.
 Frequently, young ones of spotted deer, sambar deer and gaur can be spotted as they are breeding well within this area.

-The herbivores can also be spotted drinking water in one of the five, interconnected natural lakes, which fill up during the rainy season and sustain even during summer months.
+The herbivores can also be spotted drinking water in one of the five, interconnected natural lakes, which fill up during the rainy season and sustain even during the summer months.
 Wide variety of avifauna and reptiles such as Marsh crocodiles are spotted in the water bodies.
-Common bird species include Common moorhen, Bronze winged jacana, Little cormorant, Great cormorant, White throated kingfisher, Brahminy Kite, Pond heron, Black crowned night heron, Spotted dove, Peafowl to name a few.
-Sambar deer can also be spotted in the middle of the lakes, feeding on freely available grass and during summers they can be spotted in naturally formed slush ponds drenching themselves to keep cool.
-Rutting season for gaurs gives visitors a mind chilling experience of the gaurs vocalizing.
+The common bird species inside the area include Common Moorhen, Bronze winged Jacana, Little Cormorant, Great Cormorant, White throated Kingfisher, Brahminy Kite, Pond Heron, Black Crowned Night Heron, Spotted Dove and Peafowl to name a few.
+The Sambar deer is a species of the Cervidae family which can be frequently seen in the middle of the lakes, feeding on freely available grass.
+During the summers they can be spotted near the naturally formed slush ponds drenching themselves to keep cool.
+The gaur rutting season offers a spine-tingling experience as their powerful, resonant vocalizations echo through the forest.

 Bear Safari

-Bear safari is home to rescued sloth bears, out of which majority were previously used as dancing bears by Kalandar tribes and others were rescued from human-animal conflict or found as abandoned cubs.
-This 20 hectare safari area is protected by a dry moat along with solar fence all around the safari and a double gate system to prevent sloth bears from escaping while vehicles enter and exit the safari.
+The Bear safari is home to rescued sloth bears, majority of which were previously exploited as dancing bears by The Kalandar tribes, while the rest were rescued from human-animal conflict or found as abandoned cubs.
+This 20 hectare region is protected by a dry moat enclosed by solar fences all around the safari along with a double gate system to prevent sloth bears from escaping while vehicles enter and exit the area.

-The bears are allowed to free range within this area during the day in compatible groups.
-Watermelon, honey and other seasonal fruits are scattered in the field in the afternoon to encourage foraging behavior and the natural habitat is also suitable for the bears to dig the soil to feed on termites.
-Natural burrows have also been created by the bears, where they rest during the hot time of the day and return back to their individual holding houses for the night, where they are provided with finger millet porridge, fruits, milk and eggs in the morning and evening.
-There are animal housing facilities in 5 blocks namely Panchavati, Chitrakuta, Kishkinda, Dr. G.K.V Block and Jambava.
-The facility created in the Bear Safari is managed in collaboration with Wildlife SOS.
+The bears are footloose within this area during the day in compatible groups.
+Watermelon, honey and other seasonal fruits are scattered across the field in the afternoons to encourage foraging behavior among the bears.
+This natural habitat is also suitable for the bears to dig the soil to feed on termites.
+Natural burrows have been created by the bears where they rest during the hot time of the day and return back to their individual holding houses for the night.
+In their individual holding houses they are provided with finger millet porridge, fruits, milk and eggs both in the morning and in the evening.
+There 5 blocks of animal housing facilities namely Panchavati, Chitrakuta, Kishkinda, Dr. G.K.V Block and Jambava.
+The facilities within the Bear Safari are overseen and maintained through a collaborative partnership with Wildlife SOS.

 Leopard Safari